denten-papers/harcourt-exposed/intro.md

 A new logic of watching and being watched brings with it novel companions: the body double in the reflection of our devices, the quantified self, the ever vigilant artificially intelligent personal assistant.
-Where some wear ankle bracelets in punishment, others strap on wrist bracelets in the name of health and self discovery.
+Where some wear ankle bracelet tracking devices in punishment, others strap on wrist bracelet tracking devices in the name of health and self discovery.
 The momentary quiet of a stairway somewhere at Rikers, stripped from the noise of cell phones and Twitter feeds, gave me a visceral feeling of isolation.
 Rikers was scary not because it represented order, but because compared to my usually compartmentalized and hyper-connected life it gave room to violence and disorder.
 "It sounds like I'm in a zoo with all of the birds chirping," wrote one of the young people.
 "Jail makes us feel deprived and cause vagueness---lacking definite form or character," the bot tweeted.
 "All the birds outside the windows make it so hard to hear anything."

 The expository society, as Harcourt calls this emerging assemblage of technology, practice, norms, and institutions, frustrates long-held intuitions